Chapter 4:

 Today I Died.
 Tomorrow My Battle Begins.

-Laufa felt a faint draft itching at her neck.
-The College’s strategy hall was pointlessly tall.
-It carried the lector’s voice almost too easily between its stone benches.
-They were arranged around a massive sand table that had to be more than ten feet long.
+The stone seats were all arranged around a massive sand table that had to be over ten feet long.
 It was framed in a polished pine, little golden and green painted blocks scattered across its miniature terrain.

 “Kres’thar’s death left his successor to combat the unrest of the Broadlands.”
 Lector Teldrus’s wooden pointer scraped across the sand.
 “The year was 982.
 Internal rivals pressured the new ruler.
 His army faced a fortified coalition of rebellious plains lords controlling the Uiasge River port.
 How should Lodran secure a decisive, overwhelming victory in this situation?”

 She swallowed.
-“Well… In this case, sir, a frontal assault—“
+“Well, in this case, Sir, a frontal assault—“

 “And forfeit the element of surprise?”
 Teldrus’s eyes settled on Laufa.
 “Next.”